onaclov2000/quaintServer/README.md

 the console for node app.js should state A new server has connected. (maybe a better name is possible but whatever).

-Finally open a browser and type in the URL <ip address>\onaclovtech
+Finally open a browser and type in the URL http://ip address:port\onaclovtech

 The results should display onaclovtech on the page (I want to actually return a files contents, but yea....
 I can't do that for some reason.... haven't figured out the File api).